 Common Examples of Nursing Home Neglect

 A personal injury lawyer or medical malpractice attorney may not be familiar enough with the unique nature of nursing home cases to bring them to a successful conclusion.
-The Michael Jeffcoat Firm has a great deal of experience handling complex nursing home abuse cases.
+The Michael Jeffcoat Firm has a great deal of experience in handling complex nursing home abuse cases.
 From the very first call to our office, you will see how our staff takes special care to make sure your loved ones are represented aggressively.

 The majority of our cases involve: